Bertram is a dynamo of a tiny Texas town, overflowing with excellent food, treasured shops, and special spirits.

 For entertainment, the historic Globe Theatre shows classic movies on Friday nights in the summertime and hosts live music, special events, and private parties year-round.
 Built in 1935, it seats nearly 250 people on two levels and features a stage and a dance floor.

 The city of Bertram puts on special events several times a year.
-The last weekend in April brings the Art, Wine and Herb Festival, and Labor Day weekend features the Oatmeal Festival.
+The last weekend in April brings the Art, Wine and Herb Festival, and the fall features the Oatmeal Festival.
 The event is a grand celebration that takes place in Bertram and the nearby tiny town of Oatmeal with a parade, oatmeal baking contests, live entertainment, and vendors.

 Holiday gatherings include Halloween Downtown in October and Country Christmas the first Saturday in December.
 That’s a lot of activity for a small town of fewer than 2,000 people.
 Bertram really comes alive on the weekends with its shops, restaurants, and bars consistently open.